GeorgeKarlinzer/Feudal-Simulator-Game-Scripts/README.md

 # Game scripts
-This repository contains some scripts responsible for building system in 2D strategy game.
+This repository contains scripts responsible for building system in my 2D strategy game.